AaronRM2003/8051-Project/README.md

 1. Enter the correct passcode on the keypad or use the mobile app to send a Bluetooth signal.
 2. Upon successful authentication, the servo motor will unlock the door, and the LCD will display a confirmation message.
 3. If the wrong passcode is entered, or authentication fails, the buzzer will sound, and the LCD will display an error message.

-## Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-Ensure to follow the project's coding style and guidelines.